 GeneCards Summary for BIRC5 Gene

 BIRC5 (Baculoviral IAP Repeat Containing 5) is a Protein Coding gene.
-Diseases associated with BIRC5 include Childhood Malignant Schwannoma and Vulvar Intraepithelial Neoplasia.
-Among its related pathways are Validated targets of C-MYC transcriptional activation and Apoptosis and Autophagy.
+Diseases associated with BIRC5 include Cervical Carcinosarcoma and Childhood Malignant Schwannoma.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and TNF Signaling (sino).
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.

 UniProtKB/Swiss-Prot for BIRC5 Gene

-Multitasking protein that has dual roles in promoting cell proliferation and preventing apoptosis.
-Component of a chromosome passage protein complex (CPC) which is essential for chromosome alignment and segregation during mitosis and cytokinesis.
-Acts as an important regulator of the localization of this complex; directs CPC movement to different locations from the inner centromere during prometaphase to midbody during cytokinesis and participates in the organization of the center spindle by associating with polymerized microtubules.
-Involved in the recruitment of CPC to centromeres during early mitosis via association with histone H3 phosphorylated at Thr-3 (H3pT3) during mitosis.
-The complex with RAN plays a role in mitotic spindle formation by serving as a physical scaffold to help deliver the RAN effector molecule TPX2 to microtubules.
-May counteract a default induction of apoptosis in G2/M phase.
-The acetylated form represses STAT3 transactivation of target gene promoters.
-May play a role in neoplasia.
-Inhibitor of CASP3 and CASP7.
-Isoform 2 and isoform 3 do not appear to play vital roles in mitosis.
-Isoform 3 shows a marked reduction in its anti-apoptotic effects when compared with the displayed wild-type isoform.
+Multitasking protein that has dual roles in promoting cell proliferation and preventing apoptosis (PubMed:9859993, PubMed:21364656, PubMed:20627126).
+Component of a chromosome passage protein complex (CPC) which is essential for chromosome alignment and segregation during mitosis and cytokinesis (PubMed:16322459).
+Acts as an important regulator of the localization of this complex; directs CPC movement to different locations from the inner centromere during prometaphase to midbody during cytokinesis and participates in the organization of the center spindle by associating with polymerized microtubules (PubMed:20826784).
+Involved in the recruitment of CPC to centromeres during early mitosis via association with histone H3 phosphorylated at Thr-3 (H3pT3) during mitosis (PubMed:20929775).
+The complex with RAN plays a role in mitotic spindle formation by serving as a physical scaffold to help deliver the RAN effector molecule TPX2 to microtubules (PubMed:18591255).
+May counteract a default induction of apoptosis in G2/M phase (PubMed:9859993).
+The acetylated form represses STAT3 transactivation of target gene promoters (PubMed:20826784).
+May play a role in neoplasia (PubMed:10626797).
+Inhibitor of CASP3 and CASP7 (PubMed:21536684).
+Isoform 2 and isoform 3 do not appear to play vital roles in mitosis (PubMed:12773388, PubMed:16291752).
+Isoform 3 shows a marked reduction in its anti-apoptotic effects when compared with the displayed wild-type isoform (PubMed:10626797).